agude/agude.github.io/_books/use_of_weapons.md

 ---

 <span class="book-title">Use of Weapons</span> is the third novel in the
 Culture series by Iain M. Banks.
-It is the story told in two of a man called Cheradenine Zakalwe as he works for the Culture's Special Circumstances division.
+It tells the story of a man known as Cheradenine Zakalwe, who works for the Culture's Special Circumstances division.

 The structure of the story is clever.
 There is the main story, the _numbered